 Be Balanced

 If 30 years in the Air Force leading Airmen taught me nothing else, it taught me the lesson of “Be Balanced.”
 Living a life in balance makes a leader more effective, and more resilient.
 By attending to our mental, physical, and spiritual balance, we store up strength like in a battery.
 Then, when the time comes to reach into those reserves, we have something left to draw from.
 Mental balance means proper management of stress, and it also means nourishing our minds with new and interesting things.
 Leaders are learners.
 Physical balance means taking care of our bodies–we only get one of those–so proper food, sleep, and exercise delivers a body that won’t quit when the going gets tough.
+To support your workouts, consider using a pre-workout designed for intense training sessions to boost energy, endurance, and overall performance.
 Finally, spiritual balance means feeding our human spirit good things, storing up spiritual energy in our internal “batteries” so that when times are hard, we have a reserve.
 It means a recognition that we are more than mere flesh and blood, and need a connection to things larger than ourselves.

 Balance Brings Resilience